chainstack/docs/docs/operations/aptos/modes.md

 # Modes

-Chainstack supports deploying a Aptos node on the mainnet in the following modes:
+Chainstack supports deploying an Aptos node on the mainnet in the following modes:

 * Full node — a node that stores full blockchain data.
 * Archive node — a node that stores full blockchain data and an archive of historical states.